Migration guide for classic Slack apps

 Use this app to test your granular permissions before adding these new scopes to your published app’s settings and resubmitting.
 Please be sure to include instructions for how to install the app you tested with in your submission.

-How should I time the switchover in the App Directory and in my app?
+How should I time the switchover in the Slack Marketplace and in my app?

 Unfortunately there is no avoiding a small window of time where app installations cannot be performed while the switchover is taking place.
 The best way to coordinate this is to first deploy any code changes required to update the authorization flow, and then publish your app’s changes as the latter process will take effect almost instantaneously.